RETURN TO THE SENTIENT-EXPLORING THE ONTOLOGY OF

 And itself within all time, forever healed.

-The return to the sentient world is perhaps the only way for man to get out of the jungle of machines.
-I shall end this piece with a poem by Rilke from his "Book of Hours".
+The return to the sentient world would require humans not to turn their eyes backward like traps to enframe fellow animals, it also points to a way for man to get out of the hostile jungle of machines.
+I like to end this essay with a poem by Rilke from Book of Hours.
 It is both an apology of man's failing to safeguard Nature and an expression of indebtedness.

 Dear darkening ground